International Criminal Court: Israel

 In November 2024, France argued that the arrest warrants for Israeli leaders are not valid because Israel is not a member of the ICC.
 In that same month, then-Prime Minister of Canada, Justin Trudeau, announced that Canada would abide by the arrest warrants and arrest and deport Netanyahu if he entered that country.
 Italian Foreign Minister Antonio Tajani said on various occasions that Italy would not arrest Prime Minister Netanyahu.
 In January 2025, Polish prime minister Donald Tusk guaranteed safe passage for senior Israeli officials, including Israeli prime minister Benjamin Netanyahu, to an event in Poland marking the 80th anniversary of the liberation of Auschwitz.
 The majority of the Polish public disagreed with the government's decision not to arrest Netanyahu.

 Germany's CDU leader Friedrich Merz criticised the ICC's decision to issue an arrest warrant for Netanyahu.
 In February 2025, one day after the 2025 German federal election, he announced his will to invite Netanyahu to Germany, "as an open challenge" to the decision of the ICC.

 In April 2025, Netanyahu visited Hungary, a state party to the Rome Statute of the ICC.
-During the visit, the Hungarian government's prime minister, Viktor Orbán, announced that it would withdraw from the ICC, describing it as "politically biased".
-The withdrawal will become effective after one year's written notice.
-Hungary will join Israel, the US, Russia, China and North Korea among nations which do not recognise the ICC's jurisdiction.
-On May 20, 2025, the Hungarian National Assembly approved a bill to initiate the country's withdrawal from the International Criminal Court (ICC), marking Hungary as the first European Union member state to take such action.
-The bill, introduced by Deputy Prime Minister Zsolt Semjén, passed with 134 votes in favour, 37 against, and 7 abstentions.
-This move has drawn criticism from human rights organisations and may strain Hungary's relations within the European Union, where all member states are ICC members.
+During the visit, Hungarian prime minister Viktor Orbán announced that it would withdraw from the ICC, describing it as "politically biased".
+The withdrawal, which would become effective after one year's written notice, would result in Hungary joining Israel, the US, Russia, China and North Korea among nations which do not recognise the ICC's jurisdiction.
+This move drew criticism from human rights organisations and strained Hungary's relations within the European Union, where all member states are ICC members.
+However, following the election of Prime Minister Péter Magyar in 2026, the new government revoked its withdrawal from the ICC, and remained a member.